 Brandon Matzek | Kitchen Konfidence

-Brandon Matzek loves to challenge himself in the kitchen and hopes to help other home cooks in their quest to do the same; therefore, he started Kitchen Konfidence in 2010.
-Growing up in an Italian-Eastern European family in New Jersey, Brandon was comfortable — and still is — creating delicious family recipes.
+Brandon Matzek loves to challenge himself in the kitchen and hopes to help other home cooks in their quest to do the same, so he started Kitchen Konfidence.
+Growing up in an Italian-Eastern European family in New Jersey, Brandon was comfortable creating delicious family recipes.
 When he moved to San Diego, however, Brandon’s culinary world opened up even more with inspiration found all around him, including the seasonal bounty of the area along with the rich cultural neighborhoods.
 In addition to a diverse selection of recipes, including drinks, all of which are captured beautifully on film, Brandon’s blog also periodically chronicles his travels.

 Brooke Bass | Chocolate + Marrow